penske-media-corp/pmc-benchmark/README.md

 This plugin is for use in development environment only and not meant for use in a production environment.

 **Requirements**: This plugin requires PHP 5.3.
-It has been tested with WordPress 3.5.1 and might or might not work with an earlier version.
+It has been tested with WordPress 3.5 and above, and might or might not work with an earlier version.

 On WordPress.org - http://wordpress.org/plugins/pmc-benchmark/